 Love to bake during the Holidays?
 Then you'll adore making these delicious Puff Pastry Mince Pie Pinwheels.
 Dusted with powdered sugar straight from the oven these taste like a dream and couldn't be easier.

-These 4 ingredient Puff Pastry Mince Pie Pinwheels take just minutes to make, yet are as flakey and delicious as any I have tried.
+These 4 ingredient Puff Pastry Mince Pies take just minutes to make, yet are as flaky and delicious as any I have tried.
 And no they definitely don't contain any meat!

 Being a Brit living in the USA I’m always (*massively*) nervous about making mince pies, since I know they’re not a traditional holiday food here.
-But I have to report, at any holiday parties I’ve thrown, these, warm from the oven, are always the first thing to get eaten.
+But served warm straight from the oven at any holiday party I've thrown, these are always the first things to get eaten!

-Why You Should Try Puff Pastry Mince Pie Pinwheels
+Why You Should Try Puff Pastry Mincemeat Pinwheels